PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

   - Guides
 ---

-Regularly talking to users is an important habit for any team, but it's wasted if you don't develop an efficient way to share what you learn.
+Regularly talking to users is an important habit for any team, but it's wasted without an efficient way to share what you learn.
 Traditional scientific methods are effective but too time consuming, especially for a fast-moving startup.
 Interview snapshots are our solution.

 Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), interview snapshots are great conversation starters you can create with minimal effort.

-In this guide, I'll share how we create user interview snapshots at PostHog – including the following template that you can download and fill out, or recreate in Google Docs, Figma or any other tool of your choice.
+In this guide, I'll share how we create user interview snapshots at PostHog – including the following template that you can download and fill out, or recreate in Google Docs, Figma, etc.

 // Annika to create this

-## Interview snapshots explained
+## How to create interview snapshots

 Snapshots are an easy-to-digest summary of the insights you glean from interviews.
 Ideally you take those notes during the interview, or you can ask one of your colleagues to do so – sometimes it's easier if one person talks and the other takes notes.

 While taking notes, focus on how the user is using your product, and how they feel while using it.
 What makes them excited?
 What frustrates them?
 Those are the insights that later go into your interview snapshot.

-Another approach is to record the conversation, transcribe and summarise it.
-I don't recommend this approach as it's less efficient, though a recording is useful as a reference for your notes, or for extracting word-by-word quotes later.
+Another approach is to record the conversation then transcribe and summarise it later.
+This might seem easier, but I don't recommend it because it's more time consuming – remember we're optimizing for efficiency here.
+You can, of course, still record interviews as a useful reference for your notes, or for extracting direct quotes later.

-Once you have your insights available, you can open up your interview snapshot template and start filling it out.
-I recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot while it's fresh in your mind.
+Instead, I recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot while it's fresh in your mind.
+This way, each interview becomes a simple 60-minute block – 30 mintues for your interview, and 30 minutes for review.
+Once you've reviewed your notes, you can open up your interview snapshot template and start filling it out as follows:

-Here is a step by step guide on how to fill out your snapshot:

 ### 1. Note high-level information of your user